 First, I think it's crucial to recognize that this isn't a new development.
 I went back and looked at the original Documentary, the numbers are (un)surpisingly similar.
 He drops 28 names into the original "Documentary" track, which is only one off the 28 he drops in "Documentary 2."
 Quick, without looking it up, was this line from 2005 or 2015?

 What happened in hip hop that got Pac and Big shot / The thick blocks, now every rapper claim he let his clip pop

-At its worst that drive to constantly insert himself in other people's lives and careers can come across as self-serving, provocation as free promotion, and in that respect he mostly closely resembels his mentor 50 Cent, although to his credit he's also managed to maintain his pure musical relevance much strongly than Fiddy.
+At its worst that drive to constantly insert himself into other people's lives and careers can come across as self-serving, provocation as free promotion, and in that respect, he mostly closely resembles his mentor 50 Cent, although to his credit he's also managed to maintain his pure musical relevance much strongly than Fiddy.
 But at his best Game is a great storyteller, an unfiltered observer of the world around him.
 He's the anti-Earl Sweatshirt, seemingly always outside, always getting involved in the world.